tanmaypatil15/AirSecure/README.md

 # Air-Secure Logistics

-`It is static website development with HTML, CSS, SASS, PHP.`
+It is static web development project with HTML, CSS, SASS.